dbmi-bgm/cgap-annotations/docs/variants_sources.rst

 This is the data source used by ``dbNSFP`` plugin.

-Beginning in v23 of cgap-pipeline, a small modification was made to the source code for the ``dbNSFP`` plugin to allow for annotation of non-missense variants.
-The change was made at line 148 and is shown below with the original code commented out.
+A small modification was made to the source code for the ``dbNSFP`` plugin to allow for annotation of non-missense variants.
+The change is shown below with the original code commented out.

 .. code-block:: perl